 Visit Off-Peak

 One of the best ways to avoid crowds is to travel in the off-season.
 Keep in mind, however, that some restaurants, shops, and attractions close seasonally.
-September is a good option because it’s still warm but much less crowded.
+September is a good option because it’s still warm but less crowded.
 Always check operating hours, especially when traveling in the off-season.

 Visiting the Beach